open-socialism/open-socialism-site/introduction.md

 For a multitude of reasons, at least on paper, a cooperative system is more efficient and effective.

 ### What are the issues?

+Since the tribal system, cooperative systems have not been stable.
+Notably communism has either completely destabalised or been largely ineffective.
+If a cooperative system is better on paper why have they not been successful?

+Communism has failed for the same reasons that capitalism has been a mixed bag.

+#### Wealth / power accumulation is possible

+Communism has ideals of limiting wealth and power accumulation, however it turns out this is an exceptionally difficult to implement.
+Humans will naturally seek advantage for themselves and a system designed to limit that needs to be water tight.
+If not corruption and inequality will snowball and society will suffer.

+#### Self interest is aligned to the benefit of the group

+Communism on paper beautifully aligns self interest with the good of the group.
+However, if corruption and inequality have snowballed, the means of raising your own wealth is no longer about providing value to the group, but provding value to the corrupt and powerful people.

+#### Limited motivation to excel

+Communism has another large issue in that it has not greatly incentivized excelence.
+The rewards for great work have not been sufficient to the individual and so progress has typically languished.

+## A cooperative system without the downsides?